Skip to main content

 Common questions about 1031 exchanges and this calculator.

 A 1031 exchange (named after Section 1031 of the Internal Revenue Code) lets you sell an investment property and defer all capital gains taxes by reinvesting the proceeds into a 'like-kind' replacement property.
-It's one of the most powerful tax strategies available to real estate investors.
+The deferred tax stays invested and keeps compounding on your side instead of going to the IRS.

 You have 45 days from closing to identify potential replacement properties and 180 days to close on one.
-A qualified intermediary must hold the funds.
+A qualified intermediary, a neutral third party who holds your sale proceeds, must handle the money.
 You can never take possession of the cash.
 Missing either deadline disqualifies the exchange entirely.

-When you sell a depreciated rental property, the IRS 'recaptures' the depreciation deductions you've taken by taxing them at a flat 25% federal rate.
-This is often an overlooked cost of selling.
+When you sell a depreciated rental property, the IRS 'recaptures' the depreciation deductions you've taken.
+Under Section 1250, this gain is taxed at your ordinary income rate, capped at a maximum of 25%.
+If your ordinary bracket is lower than 25%, you pay the lower rate on that portion.
 A 1031 exchange defers this tax along with your capital gains tax.

 The NIIT is a 3.8% surtax on investment income for individuals with modified adjusted gross income above $200,000 (single) or $250,000 (married filing jointly).
 It applies on top of regular capital gains tax and is deferred through a 1031 exchange.